 Services start at 6:30 – come a bit early to schmooze!

 Join Rabbi Bearman, Lucy Greenbaum and Traditions with a Twist for an intergenerational Sukkot Shabbat Program for ALL AGES.
 We will begin with a Shabbat experience with song and prayer followed by activities for all ages including hay rides and picking apples which we will then use to bake apple bread to donate.
-RSVP by Sunday, September 19.
+Deadline extended: RSVP by Thursday, September 24.

 Brought to you by Traditions with a Twist: Susie Horowitz, Josh Hutkins, Jim Lammers, Michelle Novof, Vicki Platke, Anna Poger, Jennifer Rosenthal, Jen Scissors, co-chairs: Staci and Joe Gerchen, staff: Rabbi Lori Levine, Debbie Bram and Beth Kodner